- Reference Number: HEY-770/2016

 If your partner feels unwell, then they must seek medical advice.
 It is always better to seek advice than worry unnecessarily.
 After treatment some women find their hormone levels swing quite dramatically whilst their bodies adjust.
 This may result in mood changes and it is common for women to feel a bit sensitive and irritable.
 This is perfectly normal, but you may find that your partner needs extra support and reassurance.

-In the cases of an early termination of pregnancy there is a slight risk of continuing pregnancy.
+In the cases of an early medical abortion (EMA) there is a slight risk of continuing pregnancy (1 in 100).
 If your partner is still experiencing the symptoms of pregnancy two to three weeks after her termination of pregnancy, she should seek advice from her doctor.
+Your partner will be provided with a pregnancy test which is specifically used in terminations, to complete 3 weeks afterwards and if this is positive she should contact the PAS service.

 Long term effects